handsontable/spreadsheet-viewer/README.md

 ## Quick Start

-Quick Start examples are available to trial license and commercial license holders for the following frameworks:
+Quick Start examples are available to trial and commercial license holders for the following frameworks:

 - JavaScript
 - React